 It’s likely to separate if there’s too much liquid introduced into such a wet base before there’s anything there to help absorb it.

 If we start with a little bit of flour, we have a bit more of a vehicle for adding more liquid.
 I always find the lightest crumb with my alternating additions method.
-This isn’t always the method when it comes to making a cake or cupcake batter, but the ratios in this batter benefit from it.
+This isn’t always the method when it comes to making a cake or cupcake batter (hello, reverse creaming method in my white layer cake!), but the ratios in this batter benefit from it.